davidepalladino/Button-Arduino/README.md

 ```c++
 #include "Button.h"
 ```
+### How to use
+See the [Wiki](https://github.com/davidepalladino/Button-Arduino/wiki). page for detail about the use.

 ## Contribute
 Your contribute is important for me.
 Don't hesitate with issues and pull requests for improving this class.